 After creating the database itself, you can add your first entry.
 You should see an empty “Root” folder, as shown below:

 Click “Entries” → “New Entry.”
-Alternatively, press CTRL + N, or click the “plus” icon.
+Alternatively, press CRTL + N, or click the “plus” icon.

 Enter the title of the account, your username for the account, your password, and the URL.
 If you didn’t set a password for the account before, click the “dice” icon to generate a random password or passphrase again.